WORLD CLASS BORDER INSPECTION PORT FACILITIES

 AMBIENT TEMPERATURE EXAMINATION FACILITY (ATEF)

 The Port’s designated ATEF is housed within a large warehouse known as 70 Shed.
-It is split into two areas: one for the examination of products of animal origin, such as canned tuna, gelatine and corned beef; and the other for the examination of foodstuffs not of animal origin, such as nuts and fruit.
+It is split into?multiple specific bays (6 bays - Animal Origin Food Facility, 3 bays - Micro Examination Food Facility, 7 bays - General Food Facility and 4 bays - Allergen Facility)? and facilitates the examination of products of animal origin, such as canned tuna, gelatine and corned beef, as well as examination of foodstuffs not of animal origin, such as nuts and fruit.

-For hygiene purposes and to prevent cross-contamination, all areas within both the TCEF and the ATEF are kept entirely separate from each other, and each has its own equipment.
+For hygiene purposes and to prevent cross-contamination, all areas within both the TCEF and the ATEF are kept entirely separate from each other,?with each area designated its own equipment.